 What written materials do we need on the long route of producing a film, who should be preparing them, and in which phase of the film’s creation do we use them?
 Addressing all the do's and don’ts in a film package, Katarina’s lecture will prepare the creative teams for the presentation and positioning of their project in an international context.

-The workshop serves as a platform to further advance the scripts, while it also incorporates marketing and sales strategies into the development process.
-Workshop 2 also includes an intensive training which addresses the crucial matters connected to presentation skills and promotion as well as the basics of business development and sustainability training.Script Consultant Trainees
+This workshop serves as a platform to further advance the scripts, while also incorporating marketing and sales strategies into the development process.
+It also includes intensive and critical training about how to present and promote projects, including the basics of business development and sustainability.Script-consultant Trainees

-The script consultant trainees continue to witness the different stages of development of the projects up through the final presentation at Karlovy Vary IFF.
-They are present at the pitching training and rehearsals of the projects and also prepare for their own presentations, to pitch themselves as industry professionals during the pitching forum at KVIFF.LecturesHow to Pitch Your Film - 6 Questions for the Pitch
+The trainees continue to observe the various stages of the development of the projects, through the final presentation at the Karlovy Vary International Film Festival.
+They are present at the pitching training and rehearsals and also prepare their own presentations, as they'll pitch themselves as industry professionals during the KVIFF pitching forum.LecturesHow to Pitch Your Film - 6 Questions for the Pitch

 Gabriele BrunnenmeyerJune 28, 2021, 10:30 a.m. | online